tewhey-lab/tewhey-lab.github.io/index.md

 _05-05-2022_ &nbsp; &nbsp; **Autoimmune GWAS work published at Nature Genetics** <br>
 Postdoctoral Associate Kousuke Mouri's first author paper "Prioritization of autoimmune disease-associated genetic variants that perturb regulatory element activity in T cells" is now out at [Nature Genetics](https://www.nature.com/articles/s41588-022-01056-5).
 Using MPRA, 18,000 GWAS variants across 6 T-cell autoimmune diseases were tested for functional activity, leading to the identification of 60 putatively causal variants and development of a mouse model for the risk allele of a prioritized variant near BACH2.
 This work was in collaboration with Dr. John Ray’s laboratory at the Benaroya Research Institute.

-_05-05-2022_ &nbsp; &nbsp; **Tewhey Lab featured on the JAX website** <br>
-The Tewhey Lab was featured on the JAX website.
-Read the article [here](https://www.jax.org/news-and-insights/2022/may/genome-explorer) to learn more about our work on regulatory elements, collaborative efforts on Type II Diabetes and auto-immune disease, and Ryan's scientific journey.

-_11-02-2022_ &nbsp; &nbsp; **MPRAduo Preprint** <br>
-Our work on characterizing genome-wide RE1 silencers using MPRAduo is out on Biorxiv.
-Our team modified MPRA to test repressive elements and characterized ~13000 human RE1.
-You can read the preprint [here](https://www.biorxiv.org/content/10.1101/2022.02.11.479757v1).